ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 Returns the version of the server as a string.
 If it is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard.
 Otherwise it produces a constant value.

+## buildId() {#buildid}

+Returns the compiler build id of the running binary.
+If it is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard.
+Otherwise it produces a constant value.

 ## blockNumber {#blocknumber}

 Returns the sequence number of the data block where the row is located.